japhero/ObsidianMain/Areas/Physics/Academic Physics Project/DUMP Research.md

 	- This makes sense becasue the points coll vectors x,y are part of the set used to then calculate the ocean flow.
 - if a fluid is "incompressable" the velocity vector feild must have a divergence of 0 everywhere.
 	- Is this what divergent free means?
+- ==How can you model the ocean==
+- **This study combines the data gathered with the boeys and extrapolates that data to a vector field this vector feild can then be represent in fluid flow as with the curl effecting the actually fluid while the vector feild represents the overall velocity.**

 ### Curl
 - Curl is also is expressed because of the fluid flow around it but it is "tendancy" that something has to rotate because as in divergence its neighbors.